 90 –day report at the Immigration Office

-All long term visa holders in the Kingdom are required to report to the immigration office nearest to them every 90 days or for some people, they are required to leave the country every 90 days for a new visa stamp.
-This is especially the case for multiple entries Non B visas obtained overseas from the Thai embassy or consulate.
+All long-term visa holders in the Kingdom are required to report to the immigration office nearest to them every 90 days or for some people, they are required to leave the country every 90 days for a new visa stamp.
+This is especially the case for multiple entries of Non-B visas obtained overseas from the Thai embassy or consulate.
 This is called 90 day reporting in Thailand.
-Also note that if you wish to leave Thailand and return and continue you visa you will need a re-entry permit for Thailand.
+Also, note that if you wish to leave Thailand and return and continue your visa you will need a re-entry permit for Thailand.

 Assistance from Thai Visa Specialist

 It’s recommended to seek assistance from a Thai Visa specialist or a law firm when in doubt about the visa application process.
 This will definitely save you a lot of hassles when sorting out your visa application on your own.
-GAM Legal Alliance, a full-serviced law firm in Thailand, has a dedicated team of Thai Immigration specialists who can help you with all your Thai visa related issues.
+GAM Legal Alliance, a full-service law firm in Thailand, has a dedicated team of Thai Immigration specialists who can help you with all your Thai visa-related issues.